navidoptus/powerstore_backup/README.md

 # PowerStore NAS Cloning and Automated Backup Script to Data Domain

 This repository contains a PowerShell script that automates the daily cloning, NDMP backup preparation, and cleanup for a PowerStore NAS server at a Disaster Recovery (DR) site.
-The backup is performed to a Data Domain appliance, with an optional IP assignment based on network configuration.
+The backup is performed to a Data Domain appliance, with clones automatically deleted after a 35-day retention period.

 ---